 - Lazy Man Cabbage Roll Soup (Keto)

-Whether you make soup in the crock-pot or on the stove-top you know that it’s difficult to make a small pot.
+Whether you make soup in the crock pot, instant pot, or stovetop, it’s easy to make a large portion.

-I know I struggle but the leftovers are perfect for lunch or dinner throughout the week especially during the winter.
+I know the struggle, but the leftovers are perfect for lunch or dinner throughout the week, especially in winter.

-When I go to work I always take hot meals with me which means at least once a week I need to batch cook since I work 7 days a week.
+When I go to work, I always take hot meals with me, which means I must batch cook at least once a week since I work seven days a week.

-There’s something about eating comfort food at work rather than a sandwich that makes me feel that I’m still eating dinner with my family.
+Eating comfort food at work makes me feel like I’m eating dinner with my family.

 Being away from home for such long hours can make dinner time lonely.

-Typically, I don’t want to eat for dinner that night what I’m batch cooking for work so I try to prepare a meal that is easy that includes ground beef or other mince that we have in the freezer.
+Typically, I don’t want to eat what I’m batch cooking for dinner that night for work, so I prepare an easy meal that includes ground beef or other mince in the freezer.

-I find that there are so many ground beef recipes that we can whip up in a flash provided we remember to defrost the beef.
+We can make ground beef recipes quickly, provided we remember to defrost the beef.

 Ground Beef Recipes